Boñar: The Town of Boñar

-For most of the year, the town of Boñar can be characterized as a sleepy town.
-Each summer however, the population of Boñar surges because it is a popular vacation destination for northern Spainiards seeking to escape the crowded coastal cities in the north.
-Many vacationers in Boñar own summer homes there and return annually for their summer holiday.
-The rural setting is ideal for enjoying outdoor activities.
+Boñar, a typically tranquil town, experiences a surge in population during summer.
+It serves as a favored getaway for northern Spaniards seeking refuge from bustling coastal cities.
+Many own summer homes there and revisit annually, drawn to the rural setting ideal for outdoor activities.

 A popular way to spend daytime hours in Boñar is at El Soto.
 El Soto is a large municipal park with a snack bar, swimming pool, camping, ball fields, tennis courts and the river Porma for boating and fishing.
 The nature preserve the Parque Regional de los Picos de Europa is also a popular destination for enjoying outdoor activities.
 In spring and summer, the pine and deciduous forests in the mountains throughout the region are destinations for hiking and exploring.
 In winter, skiing and other winter sports are popular activities.

 Visited by locals and tourists is the reservoir the Pantano de Vegamián.
 The creation of the reservoir in 1968 necessitated the submersion of six small villages with dwindling populations.
 The towns were disincorporated and evacuated.
 Visitors to the Pantano de Vegamián go not only to observe the natural environment of the reservoir, but also to catch a glimpse of the villages below the surface which can be discerned due to the water's clarity.
 In addition to offering an interesting panorama, the reservoir is now an important source of water and electricity for much of León province.
 For some locals, however, it is a painful reminder of a lost past which will never be reclaimed.

 Socializing, eating and drinking are a major part of daily life in Boñar.
 The evening stroll, the paseo, is also a component of social life in Boñar.